Ale Tales: The Story of Craft Breweries in Newfoundland and LabradorBy Newfoundland & Labrador

 Other brews to sample on tap or from an NLC outlet

-Storm Brewery is an insider's craft brewery if there ever was one.
-Their beer is available only through the Newfoundland and Labrador Liquor Corp (NLC) locations, and it's well worth finding.
-While they may not offer tours, they do have interesting offerings, including a coffee porter, Irish red, raspberry wheat, hemp ale, and a pale golden ale.
+Originally known as Freshwater Brewing, Storm Brewing is an insider's craft brewery if there ever was one.
+The province's original craft beer is available through select Newfoundland and Labrador Liquor Corp (NLC) locations and a handful of pubs and corner stores in Downtown St. John's, but it's well worth finding.
+While they may not offer tours, they do have interesting offerings, including a coffee porter, Irish red, raspberry wheat, hemp ale, and a pale golden ale. www.stormbrewing.ca

 Western Newfoundland Brewing Co.